 It is safe to say that these sex shops were predominantly aimed at a certain type of man, a man who knew Soho for its prostitution and sex thrills it offered.
 This and the rising subject of the feminist movement led to a new type of sex shop appearing which was one aimed solely at women.
-The first being Ann Summers which opened its doors in 1970 and eleven years later came up with the idea of the infamous ‘Ann summers parties’ where women and women alone held parties at their own home and were able to find out about sex toys and purchase them if they wished.
-Another female oriented shop opened in London in 1992 and went by the name of SH!
-Women’s Erotic Emporium.
+The first of its kind, opened its doors in 1970 and eleven years later came up with the idea of the infamous ‘naughty knicker parties’ where women and women alone held parties at their own home and were able to find out about sex toys and purchase them if they wished.

 The company also wanted to get away from the negative stigma that is associated with sex shops and therefore include no big neon signs at the front of their shops and you can see this from the name, Pulse and Cocktails shows no hint of sex in the title.
 Their company motto is ‘couples who play together stay together’ again no sign of sex of seediness at all.
 Like all other licensed sex shops they are not allowed to show anything of a sexual nature in their shop windows, which includes things such as sex toys, this means that most of the outsides of their 22 shops show contemporary sexy photography which looks up-market and friendly.

 New laws regarding the sale of pornographic films means that all shops wanting to sell them now need a licence, this reinforces the stereotype to people that sex shops with a licence just sell hardcore porn which is just not the case.
 Pulse and Cocktails embrace the fact that not everyone wants to see pornography and place the DVD sections in their stores out of the way and in some cases even upstairs.